Y-GMR/GAMBIT/README.md

 6. Fermat factorization (p and q are close)
 7. Wiener's attack (small d, huge e)
 8. Fallback: factordb lookup hint

 ---

 ### `gen.py` — Test Case Generator

-Generates valid RSA values for each attack scenario so you can test the solver or RsaCtfTool:

 ```bash
 python3 src/gen.py